Albert Cashier: Postwar

 After the war, Cashier returned to Belvidere, Illinois, for a time, working for Samuel Pepper and continuing to live as a man.
-Settling in Saunemin, Illinois, in 1869, Cashier worked as a farmhand as well as performing odd jobs around the town, and can be found in the town payroll records.
-Cashier lived with employer Joshua Chesbro and his family in exchange for work, and had also slept for a time in the Cording Hardware store in exchange for labor.
+Settling in Saunemin, Illinois in 1869, he worked as a farmhand as well as performing odd jobs around the town, and can be found in the town payroll records.
+He lived with employer Joshua Chesbro and his family in exchange for work, and had also slept for a time in the Cording Hardware store in exchange for labor.
 In 1885, the Chesbro family had a small house built for Cashier.
 For over forty years, Cashier lived in Saunemin and was a church janitor, cemetery worker, and street lamplighter.
 Living as a man allowed Cashier to vote in elections and to later claim a veteran's pension under the same name.
 Pension payments started in 1907.

 In later years, Cashier ate with the neighboring Lannon family.
-The Lannons discovered their friend's sex when Cashier fell ill, but decided not to make their discovery public.
+The Lannons discovered his birth sex when he fell ill, but decided not to make their discovery public.

 In 1911, Cashier, who was working for State Senator Ira Lish, was hit by the senator's car, resulting in a broken leg.
-A physician found out Cashier's secret in the hospital, but did not disclose the information.
+A physician discovered his birth sex in the hospital, but did not disclose the information.
 No longer able to work, Cashier was moved to the Soldiers and Sailors home in Quincy, Illinois, on May 5, 1911.
 Many friends and fellow soldiers from the Ninety-fifth Regiment visited.
-Cashier lived there until an obvious deterioration of mind began to take place, and was subsequently moved to the Watertown State Hospital for the Insane in East Moline, Illinois, in March 1914.
-Attendants at the Watertown State Hospital discovered Cashier's sex, at which point Cashier was made to wear women's clothes again after presumably more than fifty years of dressing as male.
-In 1914, Cashier was investigated for fraud by the veterans' pension board; former comrades confirmed that Cashier was in fact the person who had fought in the Civil War and the board decided in February 1915 that payments should continue for life.
+He lived there until an obvious deterioration of mind began to take place, and was subsequently moved to the Watertown State Hospital for the Insane in East Moline, Illinois, in March 1914.
+Attendants at the Watertown State Hospital discovered his birth sex, at which point he was made to wear women's clothes again after more than fifty years of dressing as male.
+In 1914, there was an investigation to ascertain if the person posing as Albert Cashier truly was the veteran in question; former comrades confirmed that Cashier was in fact the person who had fought in the Civil War and the board decided in February 1915 that payments should continue for life.